Pragith/pragith/pragith-net/app/content/blog/2023/2023-02-16-rag-architecture-memory.md

 We re-rank the results using a Cross-Encoder model (Cohere Rerank) to ensure the LLM only sees the highest-quality context.

 RAG is easy to prototype, but hard to productionize.
 The quality of your retrieval determines the IQ of your bot.

+## What I Would Add

+I would add feedback loops early.
+If users mark an answer as wrong, that should automatically trace back to the retrieved chunks and update the ranking.

+We also learned to log everything.
+Every query should capture the prompt, the retrieved context, and the final response.
+Without that, you cannot debug retrieval failures.